rocket-pool/docs.rocketpool.net/docs/ko/node-staking/cli-intro.md

    rocketpool minipool - Manage the node's minipools

 USAGE:
-   rocketpool minipool [global options] command [command options] [arguments...]
+   rocketpool minipool command [command options] [arguments...]

-VERSION:
-   1.17.2

 COMMANDS:
    status, s                  Get a list of the node's minipools stake, t                   Stake a minipool after the scrub check, moving it from prelaunch to staking. set-withdrawal-creds, swc  Convert the withdrawal credentials for a migrated solo validator from the old 0x00 value to the minipool address.
-Required to complete the migration process. import-key, ik              Import the externally-derived key for a minipool that was previously a solo validator, so the Smartnode's VC manages it instead of your externally-managed VC. promote, p                  Promote a vacant minipool after the scrub check, completing a solo validator migration. refund, r                   Refund ETH belonging to the node from minipools begin-bond-reduction, bbr   Begins the ETH bond reduction process for a minipool, taking it from 16 ETH down to 8 ETH (begins conversion of a 16 ETH minipool to an LEB8) reduce-bond, rb             Manually completes the ETH bond reduction process for a minipool from 16 ETH down to 8 ETH once it is eligible.
-Please run `begin-bond-reduction` first to start this process. distribute-balance, d       Distribute a minipool's ETH balance between your withdrawal address and the rETH holders. exit, e                     Exit staking minipools from the beacon chain close, c                    Withdraw any remaining balance from a minipool and close it delegate-upgrade, u         Upgrade a minipool's delegate contract to the latest version delegate-rollback, b        Roll a minipool's delegate contract back to its previous version set-use-latest-delegate, l  Use this to enable or disable the "use-latest-delegate" flag on one or more minipools.
-If enabled, the minipool will ignore its current delegate contract and always use whatever the latest delegate is. find-vanity-address, v      Search for a custom vanity minipool address rescue-dissolved, rd        Manually deposit ETH into the Beacon deposit contract for a dissolved minipool, activating it on the Beacon Chain so it can be exited.
+Required to complete the migration process. import-key, ik             Import the externally-derived key for a minipool that was previously a solo validator, so the Smart Node's VC manages it instead of your externally-managed VC. promote, p                 Promote a vacant minipool after the scrub check, completing a solo validator migration. refund, r                  Refund ETH belonging to the node from minipools begin-bond-reduction, bbr  Begins the ETH bond reduction process for a minipool, taking it from 16 ETH down to 8 ETH (begins conversion of a 16 ETH minipool to an LEB8) reduce-bond, rb            Manually completes the ETH bond reduction process for a minipool from 16 ETH down to 8 ETH once it is eligible.
+Please run `begin-bond-reduction` first to start this process. distribute-balance, d      Distribute a minipool's ETH balance between your withdrawal address and the rETH holders. exit, e                    Exit staking minipools from the beacon chain close, c                   Withdraw any remaining balance from a minipool and close it delegate-upgrade, u        Upgrade a minipool's delegate contract to the latest version find-vanity-address, v     Search for a custom vanity minipool address rescue-dissolved, rd       Manually deposit ETH into the Beacon deposit contract for a dissolved minipool, activating it on the Beacon Chain so it can be exited.

-GLOBAL OPTIONS:
+OPTIONS:
    --help, -h  show help
 ```